pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/stack.md

 1. `orgName/projectName/stackName`: Identifies the stack `stackName` in the organization `orgName` and the project `projectName`.  `projectName` must match the project specified by the nearest `Pulumi.yaml` project file.

 {{% notes type="info" %}}
-For [Self-Managed](/docs/intro/concepts/state#using-a-self-managed-backend) backends, the `orgName` portion of the stack name must always be the constant value `organization`.
+For [self-managed backends](/docs/intro/concepts/state#using-a-self-managed-backend), the `orgName` portion of the stack name must always be the constant value `organization`.

+Additionally, backends initialized with a Pulumi CLI older than v3.61.0 support only the first format (`stackName`).
+You can upgrade these to support the other formats with the `pulumi state upgrade` command.
+See [*State > Scoping*](/docs/intro/concepts/state/#scoping) for more details.
 {{% /notes %}}

 Given the stack `my-org/my-project/dev`, the following are  all equivalent if the current organization is `my-org` and the current project is `my-project`: